Reviewing Bio-Techne Corporation (TECH)'s and Personalis Inc. (NASDAQ:PSNL)'s results | New Business Observer

 Insider & Institutional Ownership

 Institutional investors owned 95.5% of Bio-Techne Corporation shares and 48.6% of Personalis Inc. shares.
-0.3% are Bio-Techne Corporation’s share owned by insiders.
-On the other hand, insiders owned about 0.2% of Personalis Inc.’s shares.
+Insiders owned 0.3% of Bio-Techne Corporation shares.
+Comparatively, Personalis Inc. has 0.2% of it’s share owned by insiders.

 Performance